-PERSONAL INJURY IN NASHVILLE
+PERSONAL INJURY ATTORNEY IN NASHVILLE, TN

 The short answers are (1) it depends on your injury; and (2) with a contingency-fee lawyer, there’s no fee unless we win for you.
 But that’s just the start.
 More elaborate answers to these and other questions about personal injury lawsuits are on this page.